-It is based on guidance published by the Information Commissioner's Office (ICO) on the UK GDPR.Where trust schools use biometric data it meets the requirements of the Protection of Freedoms Act 2012 when referring to our use of biometric data.
+It is based on guidance published by the Information Commissioner's Office (ICO) on the UK GDPR and guidance from the Department for Education (DfE) on Generative artificial intelligence in education.

+Where trust schools use biometric data it meets the requirements of the Protection of Freedoms Act 2012 when referring to our use of biometric data.